rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Behold, I will throw her onto a sickbed, and those who commit adultery with her I will throw into great tribulation, unless they repent of her works, ^0222

 and I will strike her children dead.
-And all the churches will know that I am he who searches mind and heart, and I will give to each of you according to your works. ^0223
+And all the churches will know that I am he who searches mind and heart, and I will give to each of you as your works deserve. ^0223

 But to the rest of you in Thyatira, who do not hold this teaching, who have not learned what some call the deep things of Satan, to you I say, I do not lay on you any other burden. ^0224